Medicinal Plant Lexicon

 Recognised medical use

-In Ayurvedic medicine, Indian Frankincense is used for the supportive treatment of chronic polyarthritis and for treating remissions in inflammatory bowel diseases, ulcerative colitis and Crohn's disease.
-Clinical studies confirm the efficacy of the Indian Frankincense in inflammatory bowel diseases, however, the final assessment of the areas of use is still pending in Germany and therefore also the approval.
-Approved standardised preparations of foreign countries can be introduced and applied on an individual prescription (e.g. H 15 Frankincense capsules).
+In Ayurvedic medicine, Indian frankincense is used for the supportive treatment of chronic polyarthritis and for remission treatment in inflammatory bowel diseases, including ulcerative colitis and Crohn's disease.
+Clinical studies support the effectiveness of Indian frankincense in treating inflammatory bowel diseases, but the final evaluation of the indication and therefore, the authorization in Germany is still pending.
+Standardized preparations approved abroad can be imported and used on individual prescriptions.

 Traditional use